FutureSex/LoveShow: Broadcast and recordings

-It was announced in May, 2007 that Timberlake signed a deal with the HBO network to broadcast the concert and then release it on DVD.
+It was announced in May 2007 that Timberlake signed a deal with the HBO network to broadcast the concert and then release it on DVD.
 The Madison Square Garden date for the second North American leg of the tour was added for this reason by HBO.
 The concert was filmed on the night of the show, August 16, and aired September 3, 2007.
 It also marked the first time that Timberlake would host a concert at Madison Square Garden where his boy band NSYNC also had their concert there back in 2000, which was also an HBO special.

 The 2 disc edition of the FutureSex/LoveShow: Live from Madison Square Garden was released on DVD and Blu-ray exclusively in Best Buy on November 20, 2007 (although the Special Features disc in the Blu-ray package is a standard DVD).
-In Austria, the DVD was released on November 16, 2007.
+In Austria, the DVD was released on November 16, 2007, And Brazil Was Released in 2008.